 Things aren’t always as they seem – this is the main thing you need to keep in mind when playing Superliminal, the most ingenious and mind-blowing puzzle game I’ve ever experienced.
 I don’t think I’ve ever played anything which has had me gasp in disbelief every time I entered a new room and attempted the ‘puzzle’ before me, requiring me to constantly think outside the box in order to proceed.
-However, there’s one small element of the game which turned the experience from a masterful piece of art into a frustrating and annoying experience, an element which needs to be rectified ASAP.
+However, there’s one small element of the game that turned the experience from a masterful piece of art into a frustrating and annoying experience, an element that needs to be rectified ASAP.

-Developed and published by Pillow Castle Games, Superliminal is their first game (from what I can see), and it’s a brilliant first impression for what the studio is capable of.
+Developed and published by Pillow Castle Games, Superliminal is their first game (from what I can see), and it’s a brilliant first impression of what the studio is capable of.
 Not only have they broken reality and perception in order to create a mind-boggling experience, but they’ve encased it within a humous narrative that keeps you hooked as you solve the puzzles.
 The game released on PC last year and it’s just launched on PS4, Xbox One and the Switch, I’ll be taking a look at the PS4 version but I imagine all of them play very similarly.

 So, let’s open our minds and relax as we enter the dream-like world of Superliminal…